IIITLucknowSWEngg/CSAICSBTeam002/SRS.md

 The application will operate on Android and iOS mobile platforms.
 It will require internet connectivity for real-time functionalities like ride booking, payment processing, and GPS tracking.
 The backend will be hosted on cloud servers with high availability and reliability.

 ### 2.5 Design and Implementation Constraints
-- Must comply with data protection regulations (e.g., GDPR).
+- Must comply with data protection regulations (e.g., Personal Data Protection Bill (PDPB)).
 - Limited by the performance and capabilities of mobile devices.
 - Dependency on third-party services for payments and GPS tracking.